What is an institutional review board (IRB)?

 - Risks associated with genetic modifications and experimental procedures

 - Occupational and environmental safety

-The committee must comprise at least five members who collectively have the expertise to assess risks associated with the proposed recombinant DNA research.
-At least two members must be local community members not affiliated with the institution/site.
+The committee must be comprised of at least 5 members who collectively have the expertise to assess risks associated with the proposed recombinant DNA research.
+At least 2 members must be local community members not affiliated with the institution/site.

 What does the IBC do?

 The IBC is charged under the NIH Guidelines with assessing risks associated with research involving recombinant or synthetic nucleic acid (r/sNA) molecules.
 This includes:

 - Evaluating the adequacy of facilities, equipment, personal protective equipment, SOPs, training, and waste disposal practices